$L^2$-Gradient Flows of Spectral Functionals: Convergence of eigenvalues and eigenfunctions for Schr odinger potentials

 Eventually, thanks to the classical theory of linear operators, the norm convergence of the operators implies the convergence of the spectrum, see for example~\cite[Lemma XI.9.5]{dunford}.
 Passing to the limit in the equation

-where $u_n$ is normalized sequence of eigenvalues associated to a converging sequence $\Lambda_n$ and using the uniform boundedness of $\rmR_{V_n}^\beta$ and the compactness of the imbedding of $\V$ in $\Hilb$ we can also prove the convergence (possibly up to subsequences) of the eigenfunctions: this concludes the proof of Lemma~\ref{le:conteigpot}.
+where $u_n$ is normalized sequence of eigenvalues associated with a converging sequence $\Lambda_n$ and using the uniform boundedness of $\rmR_{V_n}^\beta$ and the compactness of the embedding of $\V$ in $\Hilb$ we can also prove the convergence (possibly up to subsequences) of the eigenfunctions: this concludes the proof of Lemma~\ref{le:conteigpot}.